andrewjpoole/andrewjpoole.github.io/_posts/2022-04-11-csharp-sql-tests.md

 The `RunTest()` method unsuprisingly runs a test defined in the  `Action<IDbConnection, IDbTransaction>` passed into the method.

 A new connection is opened and a new `SqlTransaction` created which are passed to the Action.
-The Action is called within a `try finally` block, which is then used to tidy up any open `DataReader` objects on the connection and roll back the `SqlTransaction` after the test Action has been invoked, this ensures that each test starts with a clean slateunaffected by other tests.
+The Action is called within a `try finally` block, which is then used to tidy up any open `DataReader` objects on the connection and roll back the `SqlTransaction` after the test Action has been invoked, this ensures that each test starts with a clean slate unaffected by other tests.

 ## Some nice extra features